ugermann/marian-docker/README.md

 Normally, this is not necessary. **Do this only if you can't find mariannmt/marian-rest-server:latest, or if you are using your own custom version of Marian server.**

 In order to achieve compact images, we use a staged build process:
-- Create an image that contains the build environment.
+- Create an image that contains the build environment (this avoids you having to install all kinds of things on your local machine).
-- Compile Marian in a separate build process that uses the build environment image as its base image.
+- Compile Marian in a separate build process that uses the build environment image to compile but uses host-mounted directories so that you can keep intermediate steps around.
 - Create a new image and copy only the necessary bits and pieces into the new image.

 ```
 make image/build-environment
-make image/marian-compiled
-make image/marian-runtime
+make image/marian-rest-server
 ```